LTC Home Visitors Policy

 All visitors to the home will be required to sign in and sign out of the Home on the Visitor Log sheet and provide their name, contact information, time and date of the visit, purpose of the visit and the name of the resident visited.
 Visitor logs will be maintained by the home for a minimum of 30 days.

-Masks are recommended but not required for all indoor visits in all home areas with all visitors (regardless of type).
-Non-medical masks or other forms of face coverings, although not required, are encouraged for outdoor visits.
 The process for designating an essential caregiver by a resident or SDM must be made in writing and is entirely the decision of the resident/SDM.
-The home will maintain a current list of designated essential caregivers to the home.
+The home will maintain a current documented list of designated essential caregivers to the home.
 The home reserves the right to investigate the designation of an essential caregiver if it does not meet the definition of caregiver as identified in this policy.

 Caregivers and general visitors may join in sharing a meal with their loved one(s) in communal dining areas if the home is not in outbreak.